 Risks: Once submitted, payments are unlikely to be recovered.

-Helpful resources: AARP offers ways to thwart the jury duty scam, and the Internal Revenue Service offers tips on how to avoid tax scams.
+Helpful resources: AARP offers ways to thwart the jury duty scam (including in a "Perfect Scam" podcast episode), and the Internal Revenue Service offers tips on how to avoid tax scams.

 What to look out for: Some scammers sell fake products that promise youthful vibrancy and breakthrough treatments that have no side effects.
 These items may be harmless sugar pills that hurt only the victim's wallet, but others, such as fake Botox, can cause temporary paralysis or other physical harm.

 Risks: People lose money on fake products, but this kind of scam, as well as those selling cheap counterfeit prescription drugs, could also lead to serious illness or injury.

 Helpful resources: The Food and Drug Administration maintains a web page dedicated to medication health fraud.

 What to look out for: Pyramid, Ponzi, or advance-fee schemes, as well as the now-infamous "419" fraud, all fall into this category.
 In the 419 scam, a foreign national (often a "Nigerian prince") requests money and finagles access to personal and financial data with the lure of sharing his immense wealth.
 Advance-fee schemes typically involve the sale of a product or service or arranging a so-called profitable venture in exchange for a finder's fee.